Yoav666s/dnd-wiki/collections/_expansions/survivors-guide-to-morgenfell.md

 Chapter 4 will introduce new work in progress subclasses, completely untested and definitely not ready for serious play.

+Chapters 5 through 7 will include adventures to kick off your campaign.
+Again, completely untested.

+## Horror, Wonder, and Industrial Revelation
+You're the one who ultimately decides how horrifying or wondrous you want your campaign to be, and that choice will probably shape the decision of *where* you want your campaign to be.

 # Chapter 4: Subclasses
 With magic being illegal under the authority of the Arcane Dictum, the people of Morgenfell have adapted to the hardships of living amongst the fey, vampires, werewolves, and eldritch horrors.
 Developing new and unique ways to deal with these challenges, they came up with solutions such as the Medic subclass to make up for the lack of healing and the Triggerman subclass for professional use of firearms.